 After selecting your wardrobe, PACK it in a way that it is portable and can comfortably sit on a sidewalk while we are taking photos.
-A small rolling suitcase is ideal.
+A small duffel bag or rolling suitcase is ideal.

 Make sure you stay hydrated and get plenty of rest.
 This will help keep your skin clear and eyes bright.
 Don’t stress if you wake up with blemishes the day of your session (and don’t mess with them as that generally makes them worse -- let photoshop do the magic there!)